Delimited File Sources¶

 Include start delimiter as data.
 If selected, the text matching the “Start of data zone delimiter” expression will be included in the search space.

 End of data zone delimiter.
-The Server stops retrieving data from the file when it finds this string.
-If empty, the Server will continue retrieving data until the end of the file.
+The data source will stop retrieving data from the file when it finds this string.
+If empty, the data source will continue retrieving data until the end of the file.

 Include end delimiter as data.
 If selected, the text matching the “End of data zone delimiter” expression will be considered in the results.

 Header.
-If selected, the Server considers that the first line of the data region contains the names of the fields in this file.
+If selected, the data source considers that the first line of the data region contains the names of the fields in this file.
 These names will be the fields’ names of the base views created from this data source.

 Header pattern.
 Java regular expression used to extract the name of the fields that form the header.
 This only needs to be specified if the header has a different structure than the data.
 This option can only be used when the “Header” option is selected.

 Ignore matching errors.
-If selected, when a query involves this data source, the Server will ignore the lines of this data file that do not have the expected structure.
+If selected, the data source will ignore the lines of this data file that do not have the expected structure.
 I.e. rows that do not have the expected number of columns or, if you are providing a tuple pattern, rows that do not match the pattern.

-If you clear this check box, the Server will return an error if there is a row that does not have the expected structure.
-When you select this check box, you can check if the Server has ignored any row in a query.
+If you clear this check box, the data source will return an error if there is a row that does not have the expected structure.
+When you select this check box, you can check if the data source has ignored any row in a query.
 To do this, execute the query from the Administration Tool.
 Then, click “View execution trace” and click the “Route” node.
 You will see the attribute “Number of invalid tuples”.

 In the Metadata tab, you can set the folder where the data source will be stored and provide a description.